MIDIBlocks/blog/01 - Introducing Handsfree.js.md

 ## Getting Started

+Great!
+So now that I've shown you a little of what you can do, let me show you how.
+Don't worry if this is overwhelming at first, it's more of an overview.
+I'll have lots of shorter and more focused tutorials coming soon 🙏

+If you [clone my repo](https://github.com/midiblocks/handsfree) (and please give it a star 🤗) you can find a boilerplate in `/boilerplate/cdn.html`.
+I'll have many more soon 😊

 ### Initializing and starting Handsfree

 The easiest way to get started is with a CDN.
-You can create an HTML file and copy/paste this in without the need for a server:
+If you'd like, you can create an HTML file and copy/paste this in without the need for a server:

 ```html
 <head>